finos/legend-sdlc/docs/re-architecture-worklog.md

   serialization of arbitrary impls, and is easy to get wrong for the next implementation. `jackson-annotations` is a small, dependency-free jar and the annotation is additive; noted here because L0 is the stable tier.

+### Step 6: seam R2 — TCK seed with the layout invariants

+- **`LayoutInvariantsTestSuite`** (abstract, in `legend-sdlc-core`'s test tree, published as a test-jar; package `org.finos.legend.sdlc.core.tck`) expresses the layout-reconciliation plan's invariants as executable contract, parameterized over a `ProjectFileAccessProvider`: **update ≡ create** (updating from an older structure version — V11/V12 seeds — yields byte-identical layouts to a fresh build at the target version, entity migration included) and **reconciling an already-correct project is a no-op** (re-applying the current configuration produces no revision and no file changes).
+All three invariants **hold today** for the imperative write-side over the in-memory provider (`TestInMemoryLayoutInvariants`).
+  This grows into `legend-sdlc-backend-test-suite` in Phase 4; reconciling structure versions must be certified by the same suite.
+- **`InMemoryProjectFileAccessProvider` + `SimpleInMemoryVCS` moved to the L1
+  module's test-jar** (`org.finos.legend.sdlc.project.files`, git mv from the server test tree): they are the L1 SPI's test double and the TCK's default harness, and Phase 5's in-memory backend builds on them.
+The server module consumes the test-jar; its tests' imports updated.
+- **Phase 2 leftover found by the TCK**: the V11–V13 structure factories load test-template resources (`project/tests/v4/*.java`) from the classpath, but the resources had stayed in `legend-sdlc-server`'s jar when the factories moved to L2 — invisible until something exercised the factories without the server jar present.
+Resources moved (git mv) to `legend-sdlc-project-structure`.
+Related audit note:
+  `MavenProjectStructure.loadTestResourceCode` resolves via the **thread context classloader** — fine under Maven/server, fragile in an embedded/IDE host; added to the §4.5 audit list alongside `PROJECT_STRUCTURE_FACTORY`.
+- **The FS provider does not run the suite yet**: its standard-context enumeration is broken (Step 1 quirks 6–7 — `getFiles` throws on the null revision id, canonical-directory matching never succeeds), so the invariants cannot even be evaluated over it.
+Certifying the FS backend against the TCK is part of its Phase 5 refit, after those defects are fixed deliberately.
+- `EntityModificationOperations.updateEntities`/`performChanges` signatures
+  widened from `WorkspaceSourceSpecification` to `SourceSpecification` (the L1 type): the L1 provider is source-agnostic, the TCK and local tooling edit at project level, and the api delegates pass workspace specs unchanged.